-You never know if someone is having a rough time themselves.
-By making an effort to greet them positively, you can do a lot for their mood and yours.
+You never know if a co worker is having a rough time themselves.
+Incorporate niceness by making a conscious effort to greet them positively, you can do a lot for their mood and yours.

 A “Good morning” can promote friendliness and a sense of togetherness in the workplace, so try to say it to a few people before you hunker down at your desk for the day.

-You can tighten your relationships with your coworkers and further build a sense of community with just a little bit of effort.
+You can strengthen your relationships with your coworkers and further build a sense of community with just a little bit of effort in your social interactions.

 3. Post positively on social media

-A lot of times, social media is a place for us to relinquish ourselves of the thoughts and complaints we have towards the things we are dealing with in our lives.
+A lot of times, social media is a place for us to relinquish ourselves of the thoughts and complaints we have towards the issues we are dealing with in our lives.